Last updated on July 28th, 2023 at 01:43 pm

 - Childcare and social benefits.

 Companies calculate each of these as a percentage of the worker’s salary.
 However, as stated earlier, employers and workers pay a part of the total.

 The IMSS subdivides these benefits into subcategories.
 Additionally, you will see that some of these subcategories are called “In Money” and “In-Kind.”
 But don’t be fooled by the terms.
 All of the payments need to be done in money.
 In-Kind and In-Money, in this context, means the worker may finally obtain the benefit as a sum of money, e.g., his pension, or he can obtain the benefit-in-kind, e.g., medical attention, medicines, childcare, etc.

 Work Risk Insurance

-Firstly, every industry and type of employment environment has a different level of risk linked to it.
-Furthermore, the IMSS has identified and divided 5 different levels or categories of risk.
-Level I basically refers to jobs with insignificant risks, such as working in an office.
-Level V, on the other hand, could be some types of mining activities where the work gets fairly dangerous.
+Every industry and type of employment environment has a different level of risk linked to it.
+Furthermore, the IMSS has identified and divided five different levels or categories of risk.
+Level I refers to jobs with insignificant risks, such as office work.
+On the other hand, Level V could be some mining activities where the work gets pretty dangerous.

-Secondly, at each level, there is an associated risk premium.
+Each risk level has an associated risk premium.
 This premium is the percentage we use to calculate the work risk insurance payment.
-The company makes this contribution, the worker does not contribute to this category.
+Only the company contributes to this category.

 The following table specifies the risk category and the corresponding premium.